Making Tax Digital for ITSA: A New Era for Landlords and the Self-Employed

 Preparing for Making Tax Digital

-Given that the threshold for mandatory compliance with Making Tax Digital for Income Tax Self-Assessment will be determined by your 2025 tax return income, it's essential to evaluate your current financial situation.
+Given that the first phase of Making Tax Digital for Income Tax Self Assessment will be determined by your 2025 tax return income, it's essential to evaluate your current financial situation.
 By reviewing your 2023/2024 tax return and considering all income sources, including property earnings, you can estimate your likelihood of reaching the £50,000 threshold.

 Shifting to Making Tax Digital for Income Tax Self Assessment is a major change in how sole traders and landlords handle their finances.
 Here are some strategies to help you adapt: